oxbridgeltd/finance-plugin-woocommerce/readme.txt

 Version 1.0.2
 Minor Formatting
-Added a shortcode helper finance_code - to allow users to place the calculator on non-product pages
+Added a shortcode helper finance_code - to allow users to place the calculator on non-product pages Added a settings link to plugins page - quick jump to finance settings.
+Added version from @ to comments

 Version 1.0.1
 Added the ability to Cancel and Refund applications through WooCommerce